-- check all elements back in to create the setup program of site.
+- check in all elements in order to create the executable and the setup program of application.

-To switch from master mode to guest mode, under the "GDS" pane, in the "Project" group, scroll down to "Master / Guest" and select "Become guest on the project (and reintegrate everything)".
+To switch from master mode to guest mode, on the "SCM" pane, in the "Project" group, expand "Master/Guest" and select "Become guest on the project (and check all in)".

-In this case, the Source Code Manager proposes to check in all the project elements (including the .WWP file).
+In this case, the Source Code Manager proposes to check in all project elements (including the.WDP file).

-To switch from guest mode to master mode, under the "GDS" pane, in the "Project" group, scroll down "Master / Guest" and select "Become master on the project".
+To switch from guest mode to master mode, on the "SCM" pane, in the "Project" group, expand "Master/Guest" and select "Become master on the project".

 Caution: Modifying the project options:

-All project users (master or guests) can modify the project characteristics (first project page, animation, programming charter, etc.).
+All the users of the project (master or guests) can modify the project characteristics (first project window, animation, code style, etc.).
 These modifications will have to be checked back in into the Source Code Manager by the master of the project.

 The modifications made by a guest will be lost when the project is updated from the repository.